 And we recycle the outer packaging right away.
 Then anything that’s inside the package gets decontaminated with the bleach solution.
 Unless we don’t need it right away, we let it stay outside for three to four days to clear any coronavirus that may be within the plastic wrapping on the inside of the package.

-Then of course we follow up the decontamination process by washing our hands vigorously and making sure we’re using the same bleach solution on the door handles that we might have touched.
+Then, of course, we follow up the decontamination process by washing our hands vigorously and making sure we’re using the same bleach solution on the door handles that we might have touched.

-5. Protect yourself during supply runs
+5. Protect yourself from COVID-19 during supply runs

 So, what happens if you have to go on a supply run – you know, shopping for food and necessities?
 How do you go out safely?

 We’re wearing masks.
-Studies show that mask wearing countries have a much slower rate of spread.
+Studies show that mask-wearing countries have a much slower rate of spread.

 I wear a mask to protect others.
 And I appreciate when others are wearing masks in crowded places like the grocery store.
 Because it’s not easy to stay six feet apart.